 The sad, sorry, sordid saga of Amy Winehouse was, until July 23, 2011, a cause comique for many people.

-The website When Will Amy Winehouse Die offered a free iPod to whomever came the closest to pinpointing the exact time when Miss Winehouse would expire.
+There was a website, When Will Amy Winehouse Die, that though her descent into personal chaos was hilarious, and they offered a free iPod to whomever came the closest to pinpointing the exact time when Miss Winehouse would expire.
 In other words, there was a group of people that delighted so much in the unraveling of a person that they were willing to offer prizes for whomever got her death date right.

 Sadly, this is reflective of our society that has so devalued human life that seeing a person disintegrate before our eyes only brings derision rather than pity.
 While people taking guesses about someone's death I fear is something that will stay with us for as long as humanity continues, the people who benefited financially from Miss Winehouse are the ones who should question themselves.